dod38fr/pkg-monitor/README.md

 Once the vagrant image is installed and running, open the page http://127.0.0.1:8084/

 The connection with the server is closed after 20mns without traffic.
-In this case, a button appears to let user reconnect and resume monitoring.
+In this case, a message and a link appear to let user reconnect and resume monitoring.

 Only package that are added or removed from the system are listed.
 Upgraded packages are not.